 e.
 What’s your job/business?
 How many years have you been working in the company?

 -Just tell them the truth.
 Office jobs are more likely to be accepted instantly.
 Freelancers, however, are being questioned more.
-Tell them everything they need to know especially if it’s your first out of the country trip and just be confident answering the questions.
+Tell them everything they need to know especially if it’s your first out of the country trip and just be confident in answering the questions.

 People who had passport stamps before gets easier interviews in the immigration.